A Simple Guide On Diabetes And The Ketogenic Diet

 A diet rich in fat and protein makes you feel less hungry, which helps you control weight.
 Fat and protein also take longer to digest in your body, which keeps you feeling full for longer.

-A keto diet also helps lower triglyceride levels, further assisting diabetes patients in losing weight.
-In addition, it will put them at less risk of cardiovascular disease.
+A keto diet also helps lower triglyceride levels, further assisting diabetes patients in losing weight and reducing their risk of cardiovascular disease.

 Insulin-resistant patients can benefit from reaching ketosis because their bodies need less insulin.
 Insulin-resistant patients have high blood sugar levels due to the body’s improper response to the insulin hormone.